 Income, expenses and assets, with the exception of receivables and payables are recognised net of the amount of GST to the extent that the GST is recoverable from the taxation authority.
 Where GST is not recoverable, it is recognised as part of the cost of acquisition of the asset or as a part of the expense item as applicable.
-Receivables and payables are stated net of GST.
-The net amount of GST recoverable from the taxation authority is included as part of receivables in the balance sheet.
+Receivables and payables are stated inclusive of GST.
+The net amount of GST recoverable from the taxation authority is included as part of receivables in the statement of financial position.